wadieskaf/PCGA/README.md

 <!-- TOC -->

 # Proportions Controlling Genetic Algorithm (PCGA)
 This repository contains an implementation of a general purpose Genetic Algorithm (GA) to control the proportions of labels in a set of containers.
-The goal of this algorithm is to select a subset of containers to match the desired proportions while minimizing any potential biases.

 A container in this context refers to a group of similar items that can be processed together.
 Examples of containers include a set of sentences that form a document, a set of images that form an album, a set of tweets that form a thread, etc.

 The algorithm is designed to select a specified number of containers from a larger set, ensuring that the resulting proportions of labels in the selected containers are as close as possible to the desired proportions.